SNAP 2019 Analysis and Expected Cutoff

-SNAP 2018 Analysis - Symbiosis National Aptitude Test (SNAP) result has been declared on January 10, 2019.
-SNAP 2018 was conducted on December 16, 2018, from 2 pm to 4 pm in the computer-based format.
-As already mentioned by the SNAP officials, SNAP 2018 underwent a minor alteration in exam pattern from that of the previous year.
-While SNAP 2017 consisted of 150 questions, SNAP 2018 question paper was composed of 130 questions.
-Out of the four sections, three sections (Quantitative Ability, General English and Analytical & Logical Reasoning) had 35 questions each, and the fourth section on Current Affairs comprised 25 questions.
-Moreover, there were five questions in each section labelled as ‘special questions’ (similar to TITA questions in CAT).
+SNAP 2019 Analysis - Symbiosis National Aptitude Test (SNAP) has concluded and candidates found the paper overall easy.
+Most of the students found the quantitative ability section was difficult and it was lengthy.
+English was easy for most of them and data interpretation and logiocal reasoning questions were moderately difficult.
+As per SNAP 2019 analysis most of the candidates were happy that the general knowledge section was removed.
+As already mentioned by the SNAP officials, SNAP 2019 underwent a minor alteration in exam pattern from that of the previous year.
+While SNAP 2019 will consist of 130 questions, SNAP 2019 consisted of Out of the four sections, three sections (Quantitative Ability, General English and Analytical & Logical Reasoning) had 35 questions each, the fourth section on Current Affairs has been removed.
+Moreover, there were five questions in each section labelled as ‘special questions’ (similar to TITA questions in CAT)these sections has been removed apart from the quant section.
 The weightage of these special was two marks while all other MCQs had a weightage of one mark each.
-Careers360 brings the overall and sectional analysis of SNAP 2018 for the benefit of test-takers as and when the SNAP 2018 analysis is released by the experts.
-Experts from various coaching institutes, like Career Launcher, IMS Learning, T.I.M.E., and Hitsbullseye have given their opinions in the form of SNAP 2018 Analysis which is published in this article.
-Latest - SNAP 2018 result is available now.
+Careers360 brings the overall and sectional analysis of SNAP 2019 for the benefit of test-takers.However you can have a look at analysis of SNAP 2018 which can help you in exam preparation.
+Experts from various coaching institutes, like Career Launcher, IMS Learning, T.I.M.E., and Hitsbullseye will provide SNAP 2019 analysis after the conclusion of the exam.

 As per the IMS experts, SNAP 2018 was slightly easier than the previous year’s exam.
 SNAP-2018 was characterised by an easy Quantitative Data Interpretation and Data Sufficiency section, medium Analytical and Logical Reasoning section, and an easy General English section.
 The Current Affairs section was easy as compared to last year’s.